Zondax/izari-filecoin/README.md

 _Please visit our website at [zondax.ch](https://www.zondax.ch)_

 ---
+## 🚫 PROJECT MAINTENANCE NOTICE 🚫

+This package will continue to be actively maintained until **2023-12-31**.
+After this date, it will no longer receive updates or bug fixes.
+Users are encouraged to seek alternative solutions after this period and are welcome to fork the project for continued development.

+---

 ## Introduction
 Izari Filecoin is a comprehensive set of tools designed to interact with Blockchains.
 With its focus on compatibility, it provides developers with a versatile and flexible solution that can be used across a range of environments,